dlt-hub/dlt-init-openapi/README.md

 ```

 2. Init git submodules
-On fist use of the repo, fetch the **rest api** sources after checking out:
+On first use of the repo, fetch the **rest API** sources after checking out:
 ```console
 $ git submodule update --init --recursive
 ```

-	> On subsequent uses, to get the most up to date source:
+	> On subsequent uses, to get the most up-to-date source:
 	```
 	git submodule update --recursive --remote
 	```